alangarxia/alangarxia/README.md

 - 👋 Hi, I’m @alangarxia  🇦🇷
-- 👀 I’m interested in Web and Mobile Development.
+- 👀 I’m interested in Web and Mobile Development
 - 🌱 I’m currently learning Javascript and studiying to become a System Analist.
+- 💻 Currently working as a Tech Sourcer - Researcher @Lunch Digital.
 - 💞️ I’m looking to collaborate on any kind of project, I wanna learn!
 - 📫 How to reach me : linkedin.com/in/alangarxia / ✉️   Mail: alan.david.garcia.fuentes@gmail.com /📱  Instagram: @alan.garxia
 <!---